It’s something we often take for granted until we lose it, right?

 Freedom to live & breathe & be ourselves in whatever capacity we desire.

 This freedom can be elusive for some –

 Freedom for those of us with profoundly disabled children can look very different & not so “free.”

 The inability to attend the local parade because of sights, sounds, & lack of adult changing tables.

-The lack of job options that accommodate the demands of the caregiving life.
+Or the lack of job options that accommodate the demands of the caregiving life.

-The inability to rest because of constant fight or flight.
+Or the inability to rest because of constant fight or flight.

 The divide & conquer with hotdogs & s’mores in our own backyard because of strict, immovable routines.

 The fear of moving to a new state because we’ll lose our waiver spot.

 The lack of communal worship because there are few special needs ministries.